Table of content

 Here's how it works:

-- Lock content: if someone is working on a page, you can lock that page in TYPO3 to avoid duplicate edits.
+- Lock content: If someone is working on a page, you can lock that page in TYPO3.
+This prevents duplicate edits.

-- Clear workflows: Assign different tasks to different team members (e.g. one person works on text, another adds images).
+- Clear workflows: Give different team members different tasks (e.g. one person works on the text, another adds images).

-- Organize with clarity: Keep your content clear and structured so that everyone knows where to find what they are working on.
+- Organize with clarity: Keep your content clear and structured so that everyone knows where to find what.

 Even with multiple users, you can keep your content consistent and avoid chaos.
 With the right roles and workflows, you can ensure smooth collaboration without headaches.

-If you want your website to show up on Google (and be found by your audience), it's important to optimize your content for search engines.
+If you want your website to appear on Google, it is important to optimize your content for search engines.

 Luckily, TYPO3 makes it easy with a few simple tips!
 Here's how to improve your website's SEO: